-Mom ready to stock up on baby products at Auckland's Baby Show
+Mum ready to stock up on baby products at Auckland's Baby Show

 "The baby market is an interesting one, because the actual numbers of baby is falling but the demand for baby products is on the rise," Sadd said.

-"Families are having fewer babies, but for each baby, there's actually more people - the moms, dads, grandparents, uncles and aunties - eager to spoil and dote on them."
+"Families are having fewer babies, but for each baby, there's actually more people - the mums, dads, grandparents, uncles and aunties - eager to spoil and dote on them."

 Last year, New Zealand recorded its lowest ever fertility rate of just 1.71 children per woman, down from 1.81 in 2017 according to Statistics NZ.